-Through Cisco ANM network service, focused administrators can:
+Through the Cisco SLB tab in VMware vCenter (enabled by Cisco ANM), administrators can:

-- Speed implementation by using Cisco ANM discovery tools to automate importation and mapping of virtual machines to existing Cisco ACE real servers - Control the way that Cisco ANM associates virtual machines and real servers - Create real servers within Cisco ANM based on information about virtual machines - See virtual machines created in VMware vCenter so that they can make appropriate updates to the Cisco ACE configuration; for example, create and map new real servers
+- Accelerate implementation by using Cisco ANM discovery tools to automate importation and mapping of virtual machines to existing Cisco ACE real servers - · Control the way that Cisco ANM associates virtual machines and real servers - · Create real servers within Cisco ANM based on information about virtual machines - See virtual machines created in VMware vCenter so that they can make appropriate updates to the Cisco ACE configuration: for example, administrators can create and map new real servers

-Cisco ANM also allows you to configure Dynamic Workload Scaling (DWS), which is a Cisco ACE feature that permits on-demand access to remote resources, such as VMware virtual machines that you own or lease from an Internet service provider (or cloud service provider).
+Cisco ANM also lets administrators configure DWS, which is a Cisco ACE feature that permits on-demand access to remote resources, such as VMware virtual machines that you own or lease from an Internet service provider (or cloud service provider).
 This feature uses Cisco Nexus® 7000 Series Switches with Cisco Overlay Transport Virtualization (OTV), which is a Cisco Data Center Interconnect (DCI) technology used to create a Layer 2 link over an existing IP network between geographically distributed data centers.

-As with all Cisco ANM functions, you can perform these tasks only on those elements for which the system administrator has granted you access rights.
+As with all Cisco ANM functions, you can perform these tasks only on those elements for which the system administrator has granted access rights.
 Therefore, although application and server administrators can be allowed to manage the appropriate portions of the application-delivery services for their servers, they cannot see or make changes to the underlying application-delivery services or to the Cisco ACE devices themselves.